-NOTE - Subsequent subclauses specify whether the encoding is primitive or constructed for each type.
+NOTE - Subsequent clauses specify whether the encoding is primitive or constructed for each type.

-8.1.2.6 Rec.
-ITU-T X.680 | ISO/IEC 8824-1 specifies that the tag of a type defined using the CHOICE keyword takes the value of the tag of the type from which the chosen data value is taken.
+8.1.2.6 ITU-T Rec.
+X.680 | ISO/IEC 8824-1 specifies that the tag of a type defined using the "CHOICE" keyword takes the value of the tag of the type from which the chosen data value is taken.

-8.1.2.7 Rec.
-ITU-T X.681 | ISO/IEC 8824-2, 14.2 and 14.4, specifies that the tag of a type defined using "ObjectClassFieldType" is indeterminate if it is a type field, a variable-type value field, or a variable-type value set field.
+8.1.2.7 ITU-T Rec.
+X.681 | ISO/IEC 8824-2, subclauses 14.2 and 14.4 specifies that the tag of a type defined using "ObjectClassFieldType" is indeterminate if it is a type field, a variable-type value field, or a variable-type value set field.
 This type is subsequently defined to be an ASN.1 type, and the complete encoding is then identical to that of a value of the assigned type (including the identifier octets).